sagojez/sagojez/content/posts/comprehensive-rust-day-2.md

 The compiler will rightfully complain about `b` not living long enough, but what does it mean?

-- Remember that `&'a Point` means that the returned value is valid for at least the lifetime `a`.
+- Remember that `&'b Point` means that the returned value is valid for at least the lifetime `b`.
-- In this case, the returned value is valid for at least the lifetime `b`.
+- The lifetime `a` is the lifetime of the input parameters.
 - The lifetime `b` is not necessarily longer than the lifetime `a`.
 Is actually unknown.

 **Hence the compiler complains that the returned value is not guaranteed to live long enough.**